-‘General Hospital’ Spoilers: Jason Surgery Shocker – Blood Test Reveals Truth – Not Danny’s Dad, Not a Q
+‘General Hospital’ Spoilers: Jason Surgery Shocker, Blood Test Reveals Truth, Not Danny’s Dad, And More

 — Steve Burton (@1SteveBurton) June 11, 2016

 That means they won’t even sugar coat it for a moment.
 Steve Burton walks in looking like Jason and the latest General Hospital rumors promise it will be around September 18 when the “real” Jason strolls back into town.
-After Miller’s Jason recovers from surgery, more hints leading to a tale of two Jason’s emerge.
+After Miller’s Jason recovers from surgery, more hints leading to a tale of two Jasons emerge.
 Frank Valentini said no one had figured out Burton’s return, but what he meant was that no one figured out the plot twist they’ve contrived.
-Burton tweeted out in June 2016, “I am Stone Cold” and it seems he was telling the truth because he will be again soon.
+Burton tweeted out in June, 2016, “I am Stone Cold” and it seems he was telling the truth because he will be again soon.

-It’s pretty obvious to everyone that Burton’s coming back as Jason but the reveal will unfold slowly.
-General Hospital is taking a risk with this move since they worked overtime to convince fans that Miller’s Jake Doe was Jason Morgan and now are snatching it away with a massive retcon.
+It’s pretty obvious to everyone that Burton’s coming back as Jason, but the reveal will unfold slowly.
+General Hospital is taking a risk with this move since they worked overtime to convince fans that Miller’s Jake Doe was Jason Morgan, and now are snatching it away with a massive retcon.
 Plus, even though Burton has a legion of fans, so does Miller – and this could end up hurting the ABC soap more than it helps.
 Check back often for more General Hospital spoilers and news.

 [Featured Image by Kathy Hutchins/Shutterstock]